-It is essential to have an emergency food pantry that ensures a consistent supply of food that your family can survive on if a disaster cuts off regular access to food, water, and other utilities.
-An emergency food pantry that is well equipped is a necessity for every family.
+It is essential to have an emergency food pantry that ensures a consistent supply of food that your family can survive if a disaster cuts off regular access to food, water, and other utilities.
+An emergency food pantry that is well-equipped is a necessity for every family.
 One point to note is that emergency foods should be non-perishable.

 It is up to you to determine the foods you will stock in your pantry.
 They must not require cooking, refrigeration, or even water.
 It is critical to understand how to start up and get your pantry ready just in case there might be emergencies in the future.

 What are the 3 types of food storage options for your emergency food pantry?

 There are three types of food storage: canned, dried, and freeze-dried.
 Canned foods are stored in a sealed container heavier than water.
 This means they can withstand high pressures and temperatures (e.g., below 0 degrees Fahrenheit or above 120 degrees Fahrenheit) without exploding.
 Dried foods store longer but require additional water to be added.
 Freeze-drying uses heat and pressure to completely dehydrate food items into a state where they will last for years without further processing or preparation.

 Planning for your pantry is easier when you know how to get started, what to do, and what to buy.
 Preparing for a time when food is in short supply is not always easy, and you can also rest assured that this is not one of the easiest things to think about.